 Our nursery facilities include an 1,800-square foot greenhouse, a 6,000-square foot shade house, and 1,500-square feet of growing area for seed-increase production.
 We can conduct experimental grow outs for restoration and provide tracking data on all seed accessions and grow outs.

 We can grow plant material for projects according to contract specifications.
 Services include site-specific seed collection, seed bulking, and contract growing of container plants.

 For inquiries, contact Madena Asbell: email@example.com.

 MDLT holds two community plant sales a year, in the spring and fall.
 You can find information about upcoming plant sales on our Events page.
-Our nursery is not open to the public, but MDLT-grown native plants can be purchased year-round at The Cactus Mart in Morongo Valley.

 The MDLT Native Plant Nursery is located on the former site of the former Hanna’s Nursery Gardens & Landscaping.
 During the 1980’s and 90’s, the nursery was owned and operated by Chuck Hanna, who offered native and ornamental plants and landscaping services to the local community.